Back to Tapo Guides

 At a glance — most common causes

-• Phone connected to 5GHz WiFi while camera needs 2.4GHz
+• Phone connected to 5GHz while the camera needs 2.4GHz

-• WiFi password has special characters camera cannot handle
+• WiFi password has special characters the camera cannot handle

-• Router using WPA3 security that camera does not support
+• Router using WPA3 security the camera does not support

 Expert Review & Technical Scope